arnavmishra2005/CSP-Project-Hostel-Management-Website/README.md

 It would have many features which can also be implemented in real life.
 <br>
 It contains features for student and for administrator.<br>
 Also we can use it for other purposes also like room handling in hostel or hotel.
-It contains room searching and announcements features.<br>
+It contains announcements features and complaint box features which makes website dynamic.<br>
-We have also attached photos of facilities of hostel corridors and rooms.
+We have also attached photos of facilities of hostel corridors and rooms.<br>
-<br> added some styling in all webpages.
+<br> To run the webpage first run index.html file, then login with google then you will get redirected to admin_home.html where the website for hostel management starts.
+There are 7 features which consists